tommi1hirvonen/Biflow/README.md

 ### Admin user

 Create an admin user in the Biflow database using the stored procedure `biflow.UserAdd`.
-An example is given below.
+How the user is created depends on the selected authentication method.

+#### Built-in authentication
 ```
 exec biflow.UserAdd
     @Username = 'admin',